Salted Bourbon Caramel Sauce

 Table of contents

-Why We Love This Recipe For Caramel Bourbon Sauce
+Why We Love This Bourbon Caramel Sauce Recipe

-There are many types of whiskey, and Bourbon is one of them.
+- Bourbon: There are many types of whiskey, and Bourbon is one of them.
 It hails from Bourbon county Kentucky and some say it is an ever-so-slightly sweeter version of a regular whiskey.
 It’s aged in oak barrels, which help give it notes of vanilla and caramel, making it the PERFECT addition to caramel recipes (and many other baking recipes in fact).
+If you do not use alcohol, you can omit the Bourbon.

 Step 1: Melt sugar

-Stir to combine the sugar and water in a medium heavy-bottomed saucepan, and set over medium high heat.
+Stir to combine the sugar and water in a medium heavy-bottomed saucepan, and set over medium-high heat.
 Do not allow the flames to lick the sides of the saucepan.
-Cook, stirring until the sugar is dissolved, and the mixture becomes clear, and starts to bubble along the edges.
+Cook, stirring until the sugar dissolves, and the mixture becomes clear and starts to bubble along the edges.

 Step 2: Brush down sugar crystals